Abbott India says to comply with government order on drugs ban

-NEW DELHI, March 14 (Reuters) - U.S.-pharmaceutical giant Abbott Laboratories’ India unit will comply with all legal requirements of a government order that bans more than 300 combination drugs in the country, a company spokesman said on Monday.
+NEW DELHI (Reuters) - U.S.-pharmaceutical giant Abbott Laboratories’ India unit (ABT.N) (ABOT.NS) will comply with all legal requirements of a government order that bans more than 300 combination drugs in the country, a company spokesman said on Monday.

 India banned 344 drug combinations over the weekend, including Abbott’s codeine-based cough syrup, after a government panel of experts found they had “no therapeutic justification.”